lakes-legendaries/litmon/docsrc/results.rst

 Technical Details
 *****************

-All results currently listed were created through the :code:`config/std.yaml` script, which used a model that was trained on data from 2013/01/01 through 2017/12/31 (YYYY/mm/dd).
+For results from 2019/01 - 2020/12: Results were created through the :code:`config/std.yaml` script, which used a model that was trained on data from 2013/01/01 through 2017/12/31 (YYYY/mm/dd).
 This model was then used to identify the top-scoring articles from each month of 2019 and 2020.

+For results from 2021/01 - 2022/01: We used the same model created through :code:`config/std.yaml`, but evaluated that model on data pulled through :code:`config/val.yaml`.